Making a Padded Fabric Interior

 Starting at either the left or right, pull a few inches of fabric over the edge (don't pull too tightly or you'll distort the foam) and press it down onto the tape.

-Move down the length of the wall pieces, pulling and pressing, until all the fabric is taped down on that side.
+Move down the line of wall pieces, pulling the fabric over and pressing it down, until all the fabric is taped on that side.

-Step 30: Put tape down on the bottom edge.
+Step 30: Put tape along the bottom edge.

 Now repeat with the other edge.
-Run tape down the entire length of the wall pieces, this time putting it flush against the bottom edge.
+Run tape down the entire length of the wall pieces, positioning it flush against the bottom edge.